SoccerNet-v2: A Dataset and Benchmarks for Holistic Understanding of Broadcast Soccer Videos: Related Work

 \mysection{Soccer-related datasets.} \SoccerNet is the first large-scale soccer video dataset, with 500 games from major European leagues and 6k annotations.
-It provides complete games rather than trimmed segments, with a distribution faithful to official TV broadcasts.
-However, SoccerNet only focuses on 3 action classes (goals, cards, substitutions), making the task too simplistic and of moderate interest.
-SoccerDB~\cite{Jiang2020SoccerDB} extends SoccerNet by adding 7 classes and proposes bounding box annotations for the players.
-SoccerDB is composed of about half of SoccerNet's videos, in addition to $76$ games from the Chinese Super League and the 2018 World Cup.
-However, SoccerDB misses a complete set of possible actions in soccer and editing annotations to allow for a full understanding of the production of TV broadcasts.
-Pappalardo \etal~\cite{Pappalardo2019Apublic} released a large-scale dataset of soccer events, localized in time and space with tags and instance information.
-However, they focus on player and team statistics rather than video understanding, as they do not release any broadcast video.
-We address the limitations of these datasets by annotating all the interesting actions that occur during the 500 SoccerNet games.
-Also, we provide valuable annotations for video editing, and we connect camera shots with actions to allow for salient moments retrieval through our novel replay grounding task.
+It provides complete games with a distribution faithful to official TV broadcasts, but it only focuses on 3 action classes, making the task too simplistic and of moderate interest.
+SoccerDB~\cite{Jiang2020SoccerDB} adds 7 classes and player bounding boxes for half of SoccerNet's videos and 76 extra games.
+However, it misses a complete set of possible actions and editing annotations to allow for a full understanding of the production of TV broadcasts.
+Yu \etal~\cite{Yu2018Comprehensive} released a dataset with 222 halves of soccer matches with annotations of actions, shot transitions, and player bounding boxes.
+They have few annotations and do not carry out any experiment nor propose any task.
+Pappalardo \etal~\cite{Pappalardo2019Apublic} released a large-scale dataset of soccer events, localized in time and space.
+However, they focus on player and team statistics rather than video understanding, as they do not release any video.
+We address the limitations of these datasets by annotating all the interesting actions of the 500 SoccerNet games.
+Also, we provide valuable annotations for video editing, and we connect camera shots with actions to allow for salient moments retrieval.